BauhausLuftfahrt/PAXelerate/schema/documentation.md

-WTA_RTF                 |   Boarding from window to aisle combined with rear to front WTA_FTR                 |   Boarding from window to aisle combined with front to rear BLOCK                   |   Boarding in blocks, with number of blocks is defined in the simulation settings BOARDING_CLASS_RANDOM   |   Boarding by class with a random order within STEFFEN                 |   Boarding according to the custom sequence invented by Steffen MILNE_KELLY             |   Boarding according to the custom sequence invented by Milne and Kelly BIG_BAGS_AFT            |   Boarding with an ascending luggage volume towards the rear
+WTA_RTF                 |   Boarding from window to aisle combined with rear to front WTA_FTR                 |   Boarding from window to aisle combined with front to rear BLOCK                   |   Boarding in blocks, with number of blocks is defined in the simulation settings BOARDING_CLASS          |   Boarding by class with a random order within STEFFEN                 |   Boarding according to the custom sequence invented by Steffen MILNE_KELLY             |   Boarding according to the custom sequence invented by Milne and Kelly BIG_BAGS_AFT            |   Boarding with an ascending luggage volume towards the rear